Asset Accounts

 - TG-1.1 National Ocean Budgets uses asset values and depletion estimates to inform natural capital budgeting

-- TG-2.1 Biophysical Indicators derives extent change indicators and condition indices from asset accounts
+- TG-2.1 Aggregate Biophysical Indicators of Environmental State derives extent change indicators and condition indices from asset accounts

 - TG-2.2 Productivity Indicators uses fish stock biomass and sustainable yield estimates to calculate indicators of resource productivity